 *As described in the Carbohydrates Source section, these sugars are actually isomaltulose which acts more like a slow-acting carb.
 It is only classified as sugar due to FDA regulations.

-As you can see, Soylent has kept the variations between each of their products remarkably low.
+As you can see, Soylent has kept the variations between each of its products remarkably low.
 Despite slight differences, mainly in the carbohydrates and fats content, all three Soylent products are quite consistent.

-Roughly speaking, the macronutrient breakdown of each of Soylent’s products would have a protein/carbohydrates/fats ratio of about 20%/35%/45%.
+Roughly speaking, the macronutrient breakdown of each of Soylent’s products would have a protein/carbohydrates/fats ratio of about 20%/35%/45%, which may not be the correct macros for weight loss, yet could be a good weight gainer if used properly.

 The micronutrients contained in Soylent are as follows: